collinc777/idb/README.md

 ```
 1. to install first create a virtual env
 2. next activate the virtual environment
-3. find this projects (meaning the idb repo's) requirements.txt and install it using pip
+3. find this projects (meaning the idb repo's) requirements.txt and install it
-   virtualenv my_project

 4. finally run the application.py
 In the prompt: